nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 When scraping the subject areas, I was able to get by with a regex due to the simple nature of the data that needed to extracted – it was a single line with a known prefix.
 With courses, though, I needed to parse through HTML tags, requiring goquery.

-I ended up making heavy use of goquery’s [Find()](https://godoc.org/github.com/PuerkitoBio/goquery#Selection.Find) function, as well as the old tried and true regular expressions in order to extract relevant parts of the HTML.
+I ended up making heavy use of goquery's [Find()](https://godoc.org/github.com/PuerkitoBio/goquery#Selection.Find) function, as well as the old tried and true regular expressions in order to extract relevant parts of the HTML.

 ```go
 func ParseCourses(subjectAreaID string, doc *goquery.Document) []Course {